begriffs/c-mix/README.md

 ## Is it a C project or a Haskell project?

-Look at this, you can mix C and Haskell.
-The main program is C, but other parts can be Haskell.
-Useful when automatic memory management, great numeric libraries, unicode support, or parsing is useful for some parts of the code.
-Then other parts can be C where an imperative algorithm is the easiest way to do something, or where memory should be managed more carefully.
+The main program is C, but selected functions can be Haskell.
+For those parts where automatic memory management, great numeric libraries, containers, Unicode support, or parsing is useful, do it with Haskell.
+For other parts where an imperative algorithm is the easiest way to do something, or where memory should be managed more carefully, do it in C.

 This approach doesn't even use Cabal, just a portable makefile and the functionality of GHC itself.
 The Haskell code has access to a useful set of